NAMI Southwest Ohio sets $200K goal for annual walk for community mental health

-Since its founding in 1979, the National Alliance on Mental Illness (NAMI) stands as one of the nation’s leading advocates to improve the quality of life of people suffering through mental illness.
-NAMI maintains approximately 600 chapters nationwide, including a Southwest Ohio chapter that’s existed since the 1980s and encompasses Hamilton, Clinton, Butler and Warren counties.
+Since its founding in 1979, the National Alliance on Mental Illness (NAMI) stands as one of the nation’s leading advocates to improve the quality of life of people experiencing mental illness.
+NAMI has over 700 affiliates nationwide, including a Southwest Ohio (SWOH) affiliate that encompasses Hamilton, Clermont, Warren and Clinton counties.

-Sara Hughes, who serves as NAMI Southwest Ohio’s (SWOH) marketing and communications manager, has long been an advocate for mental health treatment and advocacy after seeing a family member’s struggles, and was attracted to her role at NAMI because it resonated with both her passion for supporting this vulnerable population and her communication and technical skills.
+Sara Hughes, who serves as NAMI Southwest Ohio’s Marketing and Communications Manager, has long been an advocate for mental health treatment and advocacy and was attracted to her role at NAMI because it resonated with both her passion for supporting this vulnerable population and her communication and technical skills.

-As the prioritization of resources shifts drastically under President Trump’s administration, NAMI Southwest Ohio is forced to pivot to meet community needs.
-Hughes emphasized that, as part of the administration’s dismantling of DEI provisions, the mental-health needs of the region’s LGBTQia+ community are especially vulnerable.
+As the current political climate shifts the prioritization of resources, NAMI Southwest Ohio’s no-cost resources become even more integral to meeting community needs.

-Other initiatives that NAMI SWOH undertakes include a help line that helps connect people with valuable services and programs such as:
+Other initiatives that NAMI SWOH undertakes include an Information & Referral HelpLine that helps connect people with the resources they need both externally and within their own organization.
+This includes valuable services and programs absolutely free of charge, such as:

+- Ongoing education courses for individuals living with mental health conditions (peers) and their loved ones (families)

+- A variety of support groups for peers, families, combined identities, LGBTQ+ individuals, and BIPOC communities

 Waiting to cross the NAMIWalks starting line.